-There should therefore be journey-time performance measures at key stations along the route and not only at the end station.
+SEStran strongly supports the idea that there should be journey-time performance measures at key stations along the route and not only at the end station.

 13. Is a Service Quality Incentive Regime required?
 And if so should it cover all aspects of stations and service delivery, or just those being managed through the franchise?